 Cut costs on supplemental items, but do NOT go cheap on the mediums.
 If you’re using a specific technique, try not to use student grade or bargain brands for your mediums.
 These lesser brands will usually will have less pigment in them.
 A good comparison is Crayola Crayons, and the other less expensive brands.
 If you compare the two, the other brands are less colorful and intense than Crayola.
 They contain more wax than pigment, which is why they cost less.

 Paints are very similar.
 Student grades or bargain brands often will have less pigments in them and more fluid in their base, especially in acrylics.
 Some have a high degree of polymer binder and less pigment, making them somewhat transparent or dull.
-You’ll also see this in oils, where the cheaper paints will have more oil in
+You’ll also see this in oils, where

 Being a creative entrepreneur can have bipolar effects–it takes a balancing effort worthy of the Wallendas to stay humble and yet simultaneously broadcast to the world that you’re talented and your art is worth buying.
 But I’m here to tell you that you must promote your work!
 Doing so is the best way to market yourself as an artist and ultimately sell your art.
 Call it boldness, call it audacity, call it what you want, but when it comes to art business, you cannot wait for someone to stumble across your work if it’s stacked up in your studio.
 No matter what your art is–sculpture, painting or photography–get it into the buyers’ hands.